-At the Principal Group, you’ll see a huge complex consisting of several plazas and temples built on various levels and adorned with intricate hieroglyphic patterns and stelaes.
-These are the major areas of interest:
+At the Principal Group, you’ll see a massive complex consisting of several plazas and temples built on various levels and adorned with intricate hieroglyphics patterns and stelaes.

-This area consists of both the western and eastern court.
-The western court includes Temple 11, which was built as a gateway to the underworld.
+This area consists of both the western and eastern courts.
+The western court includes Temple 11, which was built during the reign of Yax-Pac, the last ruler of Copan, as his elaborate gateway to the underworld.